Alicia Teltz

 Do you really want to look back and realise you listened to advice that kept you small?

-Imagine you aim outrageously high… and fail.
+Imagine you aim outrageously high

 You'd land in EXACTLY the same place you’d be if you’d played it safe.